Mevlüt Çavuşoğlu: Career

 While serving in parliament, Çavuşoğlu has chaired the Committee on Migration, Refugees and Population.
 In November 2009, he met with the Foreign Minister of Russia, Sergey Lavrov, in the context of a report that the Assembly was preparing on the Soviet famine of 1932–1933.

-Speaking at a news conference ahead of the Antalya Diplomacy Forum on June 18–20, 2021, Çavuşoğlu said that establishing stability in the southern Caucasus is crucial for the people of the region and would also bring prosperity.
+Speaking at a news conference ahead of the Antalya Diplomacy Forum on 18–20 June 2021, Çavuşoğlu said that establishing stability in the southern Caucasus is crucial for the people of the region and would also bring prosperity.

+On 14 May 2022, Çavuşoğlu announced that they fully support NATO's open door policy and oppose the membership of Finland and Sweden due to their support for terrorism.

 On 11 June 2022, he expressed support for the enlargement of NATO and said that Russia and terrorism are the two most important threats faced by NATO.

 On 12 September 2022, a series of clashes erupted between Armenian and Azerbaijani troops along the Armenia–Azerbaijan border, marking a major escalation in the 2021–2022 Armenia–Azerbaijan border crisis. Çavuşoğlu tweeted that "Armenia should cease its provocations and focus on peace negotiations and cooperation with Azerbaijan".